Talentica/HungryHippos/Readme.md

     4. relative-distributed-path : This path should be exactly same as provided in "sharding-client-config.xml" having field name "distributed-file-path".

+    5. optional-args : This arguments are optional which is to redirect the logs and also to run the application in background. i.e ">../logs/datapub.out 2>../logs/datapub.err &"

 ### Example  :
      java -cp data-publisher-0.7.0.jar com.talentica.hungryHippos.master.DataPublisherStarter